ibm-cloud-docs/cloud-databases/k8-tutorial.md

       Note: If your database uses both [public and private endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints), your public endpoint is used by default.
 Therefore, if you want to select the private endpoint, first you need to create a service key for your database so Kubernetes can use it when binding to the database.
 You set up a service key using the command:

       ```
-      ibmcloud resource service-key-create <your-private-key> Administrator --instance-name <your_database_deployment> --service-endpoint private
+      ibmcloud resource service-key-create <your-private-key> --instance-name <your_database_deployment> --service-endpoint private
       ```

-      This key has the `Administrator` role on the database deployment, and the private service endpoint is selected with `--service-endpoint private`.
+      The private service endpoint is selected with `--service-endpoint private`.
 After that, you bind the database to the Kubernetes cluster through the private endpoint by using the command:

       ```
       ibmcloud ks cluster-service-bind <your_cluster_name> default <your_database_deployment> --key example-private-key